Local Glivenko-Cantelli: Abstract

 If $\mu$ is a distribution over the $d$-dimensional Boolean cube $\set{0,1}^d$, our goal is to estimate its mean $p\in[0,1]^d$ based on $n$ iid draws from $\mu$.
 Specifically, we consider the empirical mean estimator $\pn$ and study the expected maximal deviation $\Delta_n=\E\max_{j\in[d]}|\pn(j)-p(j)|$.
 In the classical Universal Glivenko-Cantelli setting, one seeks distribution-free (i.e., independent of $\mu$) bounds on $\Delta_n$.
 This regime is well-understood: for all $\mu$, we have $\Delta_n\lesssim\sqrt{\log(d)/n}$ up to universal constants, and the bound is tight.

 Our present work seeks to establish dimension-free (i.e., without an explicit dependence on $d$) estimates on $\Delta_n$, including those that hold for $d=\infty$.
-As such bounds must necessarily depend on $\mu$, we refer to this regime as {\em local} Glivenko-Cantelli, and are aware of very few previous bounds of this type --- which are quite sub-optimal.
+As such bounds must necessarily depend on $\mu$, we refer to this regime as {\em local} Glivenko-Cantelli (also known as $\mu$-GC), and are aware of very few previous bounds of this type --- which are either ``abstract'' or quite sub-optimal.
 Already the special case of product measures $\mu$ is rather non-trivial.
 We give necessary and sufficient conditions on $\mu$ for $\Delta_n\to0$, and calculate sharp rates for this decay.
 Along the way, we discover a novel sub-gamma-type maximal inequality for shifted Bernoullis, of independent interest.